A VMS for Hybrid Working

 #3 Online background checks and skills testing

 Firms used to depend on face-to-face encounters with candidates to perform skills testing.
 In this area too, virtual working has changed attitudes to how an activity so crucial to successful hiring is performed.
-Modern VMS platforms integrate snugly with online testing and background check platforms (commonly powered by artificial intelligence these days).
+A VMS for hybrid working must work painlessly with online testing and background check platforms (commonly powered by artificial intelligence these days).
 Examples of testing platforms include hackerrank, questionmark, hirevue, triplebyte and ghostinspector.

 #4 Digital signatures and onboarding